jmesparre/jm/memory-bank/progress.md

 - The implementation plan provides a structured approach to address the increased complexity.
 - Key technical decisions regarding backend and CMS are yet to be finalized.
 - The scroll-based navigation was initially implemented with a threshold, then refined to trigger at the absolute top/bottom of content, and now requires a debounce to improve user experience.
+- The issue with special characters in URLs was identified and resolved by standardizing directory and link names to ASCII-compatible versions.